-Menopause is a natural event which marks the end of a woman’s reproductive life.
-All women will experience the menopause as they age, and it usually happens after age forty, with an average age of fifty-one.
-When a woman goes through the menopause before age forty, it is called premature menopause.
+Menopause is a natural event that marks the end of a woman’s reproductive life.
+All women will experience menopause as they age, and it usually happens after age forty, with an average age of fifty-one.
+When a woman goes through menopause before age forty, it is called premature menopause.

-Premature menopause is most often the result of surgery, for example, hysterectomy or removal of the ovaries, or because of medical treatment such as chemotherapy.
-Natural menopause begins with the perimenopause when the ovaries make less estrogen and periods become increasingly erratic.
-A woman is considered to be in menopause when it has been a year since her last period.
+Premature menopause is most often the result of surgery, such as hysterectomy or removal of the ovaries, or medical treatment, such as chemotherapy.
+Natural menopause begins with perimenopause when the ovaries make less estrogen and periods increasingly erratic.
+A woman is menopausal when it has been a year since her last period.

 As estrogen levels decline, it can cause long-term health problems.
-After menopause women are more at risk of osteoporosis, heart disease, weaker vision, vaginal dryness, poor skin elasticity and muscle power and tone, bladder weakness, and there is an increased risk of Alzheimer’s disease.
+After menopause, women are more at risk of osteoporosis, heart disease, weaker vision, vaginal dryness, poor skin elasticity and muscle power and tone, bladder weakness, and an increased risk of Alzheimer’s disease.

 Diagnosing the Menopause

 Usually, there is no need for diagnostic tests as the signs and symptoms of menopause are clear enough.
-However, in certain circumstances, midtown doctor of Manhattan Primary Care Center may suggest blood tests and which can check the following:
+However, in certain circumstances, Midtown doctor However, in certain circumstances, the Midtown doctor of Manhattan Primary Care Center may suggest blood tests that can check the following:

 - Follicle-stimulating hormone (FSH) and levels of estrogen.
 As menopause occurs, FSH levels increase, and estrogen levels decrease.